arezaii/chapel/doc/rst/platforms/windows.rst

     # Test that chpl is available
     chpl --version

 There are no platform-specific settings for Chapel on WSL at this time.
+Chapel should just work, which is awesome!

   .. note::